culturepack/documents/hiring/Interview Methodology.md

 * Conduct different types of interviews (e.g. algorithm implementation, system architecture)
 * Focus on problem solving and general software design skills, not trivia knowledge

+## Core Skills
+In this section each candidate will have a role-specific portion of the loop.
+We will require a Team of Interviewers for each set of skills.
+All roles, as applicable, should be assessed for a candidate’s ability to have a clear, technical conversation, as well as their ability to articulate, verbally and written, technical requirements.

+### SDE Skills
+Each candidate will be required to perform a paired programming exercise.

-## Candidates should demonstrate knowledge, experience, and skill in areas relevant to our software development process:
+### Candidates should demonstrate knowledge, experience, and skill in areas relevant to our software development process:
 * Willingness to learn new languages/tools/systems/processes
 * Requirement Analysis
 * Dealing with ambiguity